minhAI2045/Design-module-to-emulate-PT2248-infrared-signal-decoding-IC/README.md

 #### Broadcast principle
-Function blocks and decoding blocks:
+Function block and coding block:
-- Converts the control signal into the corresponding binary number in the form of a digital signal command code Modulation block:
+- Converts the control signal into the corresponding binary number in the form of a digital signal command code

+Modulation block:
 - Pair the command code into the carrier with frequency from 38KHz - 100KHz
 - Helps increase transmission distance

 Transmitter block:
-- It is an infrared LED
+It is an infrared LED
 #### Revenue principles
 Receiver block:
 - The infrared rays from the emitter are received by the photodiode